capabilityio/capability-sdk-js/services/Membrane.md

 # Membrane Service

-Membrane Service enabled creation and management of capabilities.
+Membrane Service enables creation and management of capabilities.

 Membrane Service can be constructed using the SDK as follows:
 ```javascript